 Travel to and from Canada

-If you’re an Irish citizen, you don’t need a visa to visit or transit Canada, however starting 15 March, 2016 visa-exempt foreign nationals who fly to or transit through Canada will need an Electronic Travel Authorization (eTA).
+Irish citizens and other visa-exempt foreign nationals need an Electronic Travel Authorization (eTA) to fly to or transit through Canada.
 It is in the form of an electronic authorization which is applied for online at the following Canadian Government website: http://www.cic.gc.ca/english/visit/eta.asp

 There is a charge on the traveller of $7 CAD per application.
 This charge is collected by the Canadian Government and is not an Aer Lingus fee.